Higher Education Administration, Management & Leadership PGCert

 These courses in Higher Education Administration, Management and Leadership are underpinned by academic rigour and designed to help students to develop knowledge and skills that can be easily transferred to the workplace.
 Ultimately, the courses aim to develop excellent administrators who have the skills, integrity and commitment to make a positive contribution to the societies in which they live and work.

-If you completed the AUA Postgraduate Certificate Professional Practice in HE Management during the last five years, you may be eligible to qualify for direct progression to the PG Diploma.
+If you completed the AHEP Postgraduate Certificate Professional Practice in HE Management during the last five years, you may be eligible for an alumni discount and direct progression to the PG Diploma.

 You might also be interested in:

-You are supported by an assigned a mentor who is a HE professional, an AUA member and works at a UK HE institution or within the sector.
+• You are supported by an assigned a mentor who is a HE professional, an AHEP member and works at a UK HE institution or within the sector.

 What you’ll study

 The programme is distance learning and studied part time over 12 months.
-You are supported by three mandatory study days and assigned a mentor who is a HE professional, an AUA member and works at a UK HE institution or within the sector.
+You are supported by online study blocks and assigned a mentor who is a HE professional, an AHEP member and works at a UK HE institution or within the sector.

 The programme comprises two compulsory modules at level 7 that make up the 60 credit PGCert award.
 You must successfully complete both in order to achieve the full award, but credits are awarded for any successful module completion.